ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/7-wrap/_index.md

 ## The End

 Congratulations, you finished your labs\!
-We hope you enjoyed your first encounter with Automation Controller as much as we enjoyed creating the labs.
+We hope you enjoyed your first encounter with automation controller as much as we enjoyed creating the labs.